-Poor posture and obesity may increase your risk of thoracic outlet syndrome.
-People who do repetitive overhead arm movements (like swimmers or pitchers) may also have an increased risk.
+Awkward postures, often work related, and extreme obesity may raise your risk of thoracic outlet syndrome.
+People who do repetitive overhead arm movements (like swimmers or pitchers) may also have a higher risk.

 What are the symptoms of thoracic outlet syndrome?

 Symptoms of thoracic outlet syndrome relate to the compression of blood vessels and nerves.
-Possible symptoms include:
+Possible symptoms are:

-Your symptoms may come and go, partially based on your activity level.
+Your symptoms may come and go, partly based on your activity level.
 Overhead activities may worsen your symptoms.
-The nature and severity of your symptoms may vary according to which structures have compression on them.
+The nature and severity of your symptoms may vary by which structures are being compressed.
 Most people have symptoms on only one side.
-Occasionally, a problem causes thoracic outlet syndrome on both sides of the body.
+At times, a problem causes thoracic outlet syndrome on both sides of the body.

 How is thoracic outlet syndrome diagnosed?

-Your healthcare provider will begin with a thorough medical history, asking you about your past medical problems and all of your present symptoms.
-You will also need a thorough physical exam.
-Your healthcare provider may try to reproduce your symptoms, examining your hand and arm in multiple positions.
+Your healthcare provider will start with a medical history.
+He or she will ask you about your past health problems and all your symptoms.
+You will also need a physical exam.
+Your healthcare provider may try to reproduce your symptoms, examining your hand and arm in many positions.

 Healthcare providers often use a specific test to help diagnose thoracic outlet syndrome.
 Your healthcare provider may have you raise your arms and then open and close your fist for a few minutes.
 This often brings on symptoms if you have thoracic outlet syndrome.

 Your healthcare provider may also order specific tests to help make the diagnosis.
-These might include:
+You may need:

 - Nerve conduction tests, to see how your nerves are affected